-In the IP Config area, select the Static IP check box if you want to assign a static IP address to the access point.
-The default value is unselected.
+In the General tab, in the IP Config area, select the Static IP check box if you want to assign a static IP address to the access point.

-The access point reboots and rejoins the switch, and the static IP address that you specified in Step 4 is sent to the access point.
+The access point reboots and rejoins the switch, and the static IP address that you specified is sent to the access point.

-After the static IP address has been sent to the access point, you can configure the DNS server IP address and domain name by performing the following steps:
+After the static IP address has been sent to the access point, configure the DNS IP Address and Domain Name.